-Malamute puppies have a lot of growing to do in their first year of life and making sure they’re eating enough and at the right times is vital for their development.
+Malamute puppies have a lot of growing to do in their first year of life, and ensuring they’re eating enough at the right times is vital for their development.

-Puppies actually need to eat more food per kg of body weight than adult Malamutes but their undeveloped digestion system means their meals need to be split up throughout the day.
+Puppies need to eat more food per kg of body weight than adult Malamutes, but their undeveloped digestion system means their meals must be split up throughout the day.

 As your Malamute grows up, their meals should slowly increase in size and decrease in frequency so that they are eating the two daily meals as recommended for adults.

-From time to time it’s perfectly okay to treat your Malamute, especially if it’s to reward good behaviour and during training.
-Malamutes are very food motivated and a few treats will go a long way when it comes to making them more obedient!
+From time to time, it’s perfectly okay to treat your Malamute, especially if it’s to reward good behavior and during training.
+Malamutes are very food-motivated, and a few treats will go a long way in making them more obedient!

-Just like with us humans, Malamutes should have treats in moderation but as long as they are maintaining a healthy diet and exercise schedule there is no reason to avoid them completely!
+Like humans, Malamutes should have treats in moderation, but as long as they maintain a healthy diet and exercise schedule, there is no reason to avoid them altogether!